*All Orders 4/19-4/27 Will Ship 4/28*

 For example, champagne vinegar is light and subtle and pairs well with lighter proteins such as chicken and fish.

-In comparison, balsamic vinegar is on the sweeter side and can stand up to ingredients like steak and grilled vegetables.
+In comparison, Balsamic vinegar is on the sweeter side and can withstand ingredients like steak and grilled vegetables.

-Unlike other vinegars, malt vinegar has a distinctive flavor of malt and tastes slightly lemony and sweet.
+Unlike other vinegar, malt vinegar has a distinctive malt flavor and tastes slightly lemony and sweet.

-You’ve probably seen it most often served with the traditional English dish of Fish & Chips (which is absolutely delicious), but malt vinegar can also be used to add flavor to a variety of other dishes.
+You’ve probably seen it most often served with the traditional English dish of Fish & Chips (which is delicious), but malt vinegar can also be used to flavor various other dishes.

 For example, malt vinegar makes a terrific pickling agent.

-Its relatively bold flavor stands up to more strongly flavored produce, such as garlic and onions.
+Its bold flavor stands up to more strongly flavored produce, such as garlic and onions.

 As a result, the tart flavor of malt vinegar balances well with the fruit in the chutney.